schivmeister/lyxcitecount/README.md

 ============

-Use this to get a count of the number of unique references cited in one or more [LyX](https://www.lyx.org/) LyX documents.
+Use this to get a count of the number of unique references cited in one or more [LyX](https://www.lyx.org/) documents.
 Especially useful when you have a parent-child document structure and are interested in per-chapter statistics.